unitehenry/fcc-certification/README.md

 ## APIs and Microservices

 The ```api``` directory is where I keep the code for my *APIs and Microservices* certification.
 I used a heroku dyno to host my services.

+## Information Security and Quality Assurance Certification

+The ```qa``` directory is where I keep the code for my *Information Security and Quality Assurance* certification.
+I used a heroku dyno to host my services.